Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Average

-Metropolis is a 1927 film that embodies the concept of cyberpunk despite being made decades before technology like computers, virtual reality, and cyberspace were invented.
+"Metropolis" is a groundbreaking 1927 film that captures the spirit of cyberpunk long before modern technology like computers, virtual reality, or cyberspace existed.
+Its visionary approach has made it a defining classic of the genre.

 2